bgevko/bogdan-os/README.md

 - Dragging a folder into itself should give some sort of incorrect feedback.
 - Dragging an item across a non-drop target makes the drop guide fly off screen.
 - HMR crashes the app when a folder is opened.
+- Should set a limit to how many files can be created